-Our research has shown that in the early phases of the crisis HSE professionals have been called upon to drive and support the effort to make sure that critical standards, processes and systems are being revised to respond to the new working reality.
+Our research has shown that through the crisis HSE professionals have been called upon to drive and support the effort to make sure that critical standards, processes and systems are being revised to respond to the new working reality.
 This might be in response to a rapid business change because of supply or demand changes, social distancing or other virus-related regulations, or simply because there are less people to do the job.
+As the crisis continues, the major challenge is getting people back to work safely or supporting individuals through massive organisational change.

 All of these rapid changes in working practice are helping influence the biggest shift in culture the world has ever seen.
 Alongside the personal psychological impact of the virus itself, individual attitudes, values and beliefs are already very different since the start of the crisis.
-This change will continue through the different phases of the crisis, ultimately leading to different behaviours at every stage.
+This change is continuing through the different phases of the crisis, ultimately leading to different behaviours at every stage.

-The challenge from a health, safety and wellbeing perspective is to make sure that the culture either remains strong, or continues to develop so that those behaviours are the right ones throughout the crisis period.
-The risk is that because the crisis is creating significant distraction for the organisation and those who work for it, there is an increase in potential for negative health, safety and wellbeing outcomes.
+The opportunity from a health, safety and wellbeing perspective is to make sure that the culture either remains strong, or continues to develop so that those behaviours are the right ones throughout the crisis period.

+There is a risk that because the crisis is creating significant distraction for the organisation and those who work for it, there is an increase in potential for negative health, safety and wellbeing outcomes.
+There is also an alternative risk for many organisations that they miss out on capitalising on a greater awareness of the importance of health, safety and wellbeing.